-I regularly advise clients on compliance with federal and California health care laws, with an emphasis on assessing False Claims Act risk and resolving self-disclosure obligations under the Stark Law and Anti-Kickback Statute.
-I have successfully defended clients seeking resolution of government health care program overpayment issues through negotiated settlements.
+I regularly advise clients on compliance with federal and California healthcare laws (including pharmacy and controlled substances regulations).
+I am often asked to assess False Claims Act risk, appeal alleged overpayments, defend government investigations relating to Medicare and Medicaid (including Medi-Cal) billing, and resolve self-disclosure obligations under the Stark Law and Anti-Kickback Statute.
+I have successfully defended clients seeking resolution of government healthcare program overpayment issues through negotiated settlements.
 For example, I recently coordinated a major health system’s internal investigation of its billing practices and its voluntary self-disclosure to the Department of Health and Human Services, Office of the Inspector General.
-I’ve also led multiple compliance investigations and provider self-disclosures to federal and state agencies of unlicensed staff, cost report errors, EMTALA violations, and HIPAA security breaches.
+I’ve also led multiple compliance investigations and provider self-disclosures to federal and state agencies of issues involving unlicensed staff, improper medical record documentation, drug diversion, cost report errors, EMTALA violations, and HIPAA security breaches.

 New Hampshire Bar News | January 15, 2020